optimalstrategy/Qval/docs/source/basic_usage.rst

 Let's jump to a quick example.
-Imagine you have a RESTful calculator with an endpoint called :code:`/api/divide`.
-You can use :func:`validate() <qval.qval.validate>` to automatically convert query parameters to python objects and then validate them:
+Imagine that you have a RESTful calculator with an endpoint called :code:`/api/divide`.
+You can use :func:`validate() <qval.qval.validate>` to automatically convert the parameters to python objects and then validate them:

     .. code-block:: python

         from qval import validate
         ...
         def division_view(request):
             """
             GET /api/divide?